coding-blocks/lab.codingblocks.com/README.md

 # lab.codingblocks.com

-The website for Coding Blocks-open source projects.
+The website for  Coding Blocks's open source project.

 ## Credits

-This website is build using Jekyll and hosted on Github.
-Pages
+This website is build using Jekyll and hosted on Github Pages.

 ### About Theme